 THE LAW WILL DECIDE

-If you die with no valid Will in England or Wales, the law will decide who gets what.
+If you die without making a Will in England or Wales, the law will decide who gets what.
 If you have no living family members, all your property and possessions will go to the Crown.

-If you make a Will, you can also make sure you don’t pay more Inheritance Tax than you legally
+By making a Will, you can also make sure you don’t pay more Inheritance Tax than you legally need to.